NOC-MSM/CoNES/docs/building.rst

         export LD_LIBRARY_PATH=/opt/hdf5/install/lib:$LD_LIBRARY_PATH

-And :singularity:`%runtime` defines the action taken when the container is executed.
+And :singularity:`%runscript` defines the action taken when the container is executed.
 As both NEMO and XIOS have been built, there are checks to see which is required.

 .. code-block:: singularity